I’m absolutely in love with my GL.iNet GL-MT3000 (Beryl AX), but occasionally, it has trouble connecting to captive portal Wi-Fis.

 As usual, the solution was hiding in a support forum1: especially when connecting to UniFi access points, you must try out different MAC addresses:

-Go into the “Network” submenu and find “MAC address”.
+Go into the “NETWORK” submenu and find “MAC Address”.
 Set it to “Manual” and click on “Random”.
 If it doesn’t help, try again.

 Setting the MAC address to a random value.